 Trail Rules & Regulations

 - Posted areas of the Downtown Greenway may be closed during specific times (excludes public sidewalk).
-The Morehead Park and Five Points are closed from 11:00 pm—5:00 am.
-Do not use the trail during these hours.
+The Downtown Greenway and parks along the greenway are CLOSED from 11:00 pm–5:00 am.
+Do not use these sections of the Downtown Greenway during these hours.

 - No person shall cause an obstruction of the Greenway that prevents free passage by users.